alopezrivera/tudelft-ae-study-planner/README.md

 ---

 ## 3. Backlog
+All bug finds and suggestions are welcome!
+If you think you can improve this feel free to get in contact.

 Adding further flexibility and functionality seems a task better suited for a web or desktop application.
+It would be quite an interesting project too.

-- Desktop app/Webapp?
+- Desktop/Webapp